-At $80/month for up to 500 conversions (which can be as little as people clicking on a link to your app, filling in a form, or joining your newsletter) and 20,000 unique visitors, Unbounce is only for people who are making real money from their leads—if that's not you, you're going to want to look into some Unbounce alternatives instead.
+At $99/month for up to 500 conversions (which can be as little as people clicking on a link to your app, filling in a form, or joining your newsletter) and 20,000 unique visitors, Unbounce is only for people who are making real money from their leads—if that's not you, you're going to want to look into some Unbounce alternatives instead.
 You can see how close you are to your plan's limits at the top of the screen as soon as you log in.

 You can build your landing pages in one of two ways: using the drag-and-drop Classic builder, or the new AI-powered Smart Builder (though it's still technically in beta).

 Unbounce's real power, however, is in its A/B testing and targeting tools.
-You can create multiple variants of your page from the Variant menu in the top toolbar in the Classic Builder (in the Smart Builder, you have to add a new variant from the dashboard).
-Unbounce will then test them against each other to see which one gets you the most conversions.
+You can create multiple variants of your page, and Unbounce will then test them against each other to see which one gets you the most conversions.
 There's also an option to dynamically replace text on your page with whatever the person searched for, so you could change your headline to say "Human Resource Management Apps" or "HR Management Tools," depending on what they were looking for.

 Since you're spending a pretty penny to make it happen, you'll want to be sure you get your leads where you need them.
-Unbounce integrates with Zapier, so you can add your new leads to your CRM or email marketing tool.
-Here are a couple examples, but you can connect it to whatever app you use.
+Unbounce integrates with Zapier, so you can add your new leads to your CRM, event marketing, or email marketing tool.
+Here are a couple examples, but you can connect Unbounce to whatever app you use.

-Unbounce Price: From $80/month for the Launch plan, for up to 500 conversions, 20,000 monthly visitors, and one custom domain.
+Unbounce price: From $99/month for the Launch plan, for up to 500 conversions, 20,000 monthly visitors, and one custom domain.

 Best landing page builder for selling products

-Want a landing page where people can learn about and buy your product in one place?
-Leadpages has the tools you need for both.
-It even helps you stay focused as you're building your page.
-Start with a template, then click anything on the landing page design, and the rest of the page will fade out a bit so you can focus on that one thing you're editing.
-Each item includes a few options in a floating panel next to the item you're editing, so you can quickly change how things look.
+You start with a template, then click on anything on the landing page design, and the rest of the page will fade out a bit so you can work on the one thing you're editing.
+Each item includes a few options in a floating panel next to it, so you can quickly change how things look.
 It was one of my favorite editors to work with—especially if you don't have much coding knowledge.